Optical appearance of regularized compact objects without an exterior photon sphere: Introduction

 In this paper, we would like to investigate the shadow in a regular black hole and other regular compact objects.
-The regularized black hole was initially proposed by Bardeen \cite{Bardeen} and further work has been carried out by Bardeen \cite{Bardeen:2014uaa}, Bergmann-Roman \cite{Roman:1983zza}, Frolov \cite{Frolov:2016pav}, and Hayward \cite{Hayward:2005gi}.
+The regularized black hole was initially proposed by Bardeen \cite{Bardeen} and further work has been carried out by Bardeen \cite{Bardeen:2014uaa}, Roman–Bergmann \cite{Roman:1983zza}, Frolov \cite{Frolov:2016pav}, and Hayward \cite{Hayward:2005gi}.
 Shadow properties in regular static and rotating regular black hole is discussed in \cite{stuchlik_2019,Bambhaniya:2021ugr,Olmo:2023lil,Boshkayev:2023fft,Kumar:2020ltt,Bambi:2013ufa,Mustapha2}.
 Shadows in regularizing the JNW and JMN naked singularities discussed in \cite{Pal:2022cxb,Pal:2023wqg,Pal:2024kng}.
+Unlike the regularized JNW and JMN spacetimes studied, we investigate a different class of asymptotically flat modified null-singularity spacetimes and demonstrate that, the shadow boundary is determined by the regular core instead of an exterior photon sphere.
+We further extend the analysis to the charged counterpart and compare its optical appearance with the corresponding regularized black-bounce geometries.
 In traditional regular black hole, Simpson and Visser proposed a different method in which the behavior of the compact object depends on the parameter $L$, i.e., depending on $L$, it is either a regular black hole or a traversable wormhole.
-Our key focus is on null singularity metric that, intriguingly, admit shadow formation despite the absence of photon sphere.
+Our key focus is on null singularity metric that, intriguingly, admit shadow formation despite the absence of exterior photon sphere.
 By introducing a regularization parameter \( L \), the SV approach replaces the singular center with a regular core or a traversable wormhole throat, modifying lightlike geodesics and potentially altering observational signatures.
 We investigate how this parameter influences the shadow size and how the resulting shadows compare with those from Schwarzschild and charged black hole spacetimes, as well as from null singularity spacetime. \\

+Although several recent studies have investigated the optical appearance of Simpson--Visser regularized Schwarzschild, JNW and JMN spacetimes, the corresponding analysis for the regularized null-singularity and charged null-singularity metrics has not been explored.
+These geometries possess different causal structures and null geodesic properties, making it important to examine whether the shadow-like optical features found in other regularized compact objects remain valid in this distinct class of spacetimes.
+The primary objective of the present work is therefore to investigate the optical signatures of these geometries and to compare them with previously studied regularized compact-object solutions.\\

+The Simpson–Visser construction replaces the central singularity by a finite-area minimal surface characterized by the regularization parameter L. Depending on the value of L and the metric parameters, the resulting regularized geometry may correspond to a regular black hole, a one-way null throat, or a two-way traversable wormhole.
+Throughout this work, we investigate the optical properties of these regularized geometries rather than those of the original singular spacetimes.\\